jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/README.md

 <h3>Setting a DHCP Scope</h3>

 A scope is the pool of IP addresses utilized by the DHCP server to assign its network devices.
-Depending on the network, one might want to use the a wide range of IP addresses to support an enterprise or the network might be small and only need a small range.
-Networks can employ a system where the first 10 addresses can be reserved for vital production devices such as the server, default gateway, switches, access points, etc. This method can streamline any upgrades, changes or troubleshooting to those devices in the future.
-In this project I decided to use a limited pool of IPs (192.168.0.25-192.168.0.50).
-I clicked on the DHCP tab on the left panel and right-clicked on the Server DNS-IRONMAN and chose the "DHCP Manager".This opened up a snap-in on the MMC (Microsoft Management Console).
+Depending on the network, one might want to use a wide range of IP addresses to support an enterprise, or the network might be small and only need a small range.
+Networks can employ a system where the first 10 addresses can be reserved for vital production devices such as the server, default gateway, switches, access points, etc. This method can streamline any upgrades, changes, or troubleshooting to those devices in the future.
+In this project, I decided to use a limited pool of IPs (192.168.0.25-192.168.0.50).
+I right-clicked on the Server DNS-IRONMAN, and chose the "DHCP Manager”.
+This opened a snap-in on the MMC (Microsoft Management Console).

 ![image](https://github.com/jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/assets/151465848/cd5fbe76-a18f-46cd-b196-58573f0fb132)

-I clicked on DNS-IRONMAN in the left panel to open up the IPv4 options.
+I clicked on DNS-IRONMAN in the left panel to open the IPv4 options.
 I then right-clicked the IPv4 icon and selected the "New Scope" option that brought up the Wizard to start the process.
 After pressing on the "Next" button, it asked to name the scope to make it easier to identify and an option to add a description.
 This is useful in large enterprise environments.
 I named mine "ProjectLAN".

 ![image](https://github.com/jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/assets/151465848/b6e45e31-b2d7-4c94-b77c-11ee0edb7f94)